euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 **-time_limit \<Integer\>**: Time limit of evolutionary method in seconds.
 Default: 10.
 Minimum: 10

 ### Input Format
 Our parser fails if it finds vertex weights within metis graph files.
 Please specify vertex weights with **-vtx_weights** parameter.
+Metis format importing is faster than Matrix Market format importing.

 ## Comparison versus State of the Art Parallel Clustering Algorithms
 The below images compare our programs with the following state-of-the-art competitors: